 Biochemistry and molecular biology major, Catherine O'Byrne began making an impact early as a Gamecock by researching ways to prevent postpartum mortalities.

 "Coming into college I was set on pediatrics because I really love kids," said Catherine.
-"After taking an anthropology course I became more interested in focusing on the mother.
-I was surprised at how far we've come in maternal health, but how little we still know about it."
+"After taking an anthropology course, I became more interested in focusing on the mother.
+I was surprised at how far we've come in maternal health but how little we still know about it."

-"I looked for research opportunities outside of biochemistry and biology because I wanted a more hands-on experience.
-I feel like working in the lab has really prepared me for med school because I now have the skills to interact with patients.
+I looked for opportunities outside of biochemistry and biology because I wanted more hands-on experiences.
+Working in the lab has really prepared me for med school because I now have the skills to interact with patients.

 Catherine was awarded a Magellan Scholar Grant to continue her research focusing on the disparities among women with different races and ethnicities.

 "I'm trying to see how a healthy diet and exercise can ultimately minimize the gap.
 Based on our preliminary data, we found positive changes in their heart health when they exercise during pregnancy rather than after they have the baby."

 Beyond the lab